Using a Deep Learning Model to Simulate Human Stock Trader's Methods of Chart Analysis: Proposed Approach

 The softmax logit (output) of a model is commonly believed to indicate the level of confidence in the result of an image recognition task, such as identifying 90\% happiness and 5\% surprise in emotion recognition.
-One might wonder if this value really represents the certainty of the result.
-This research indicates that applying the concept of thresholding to trading domains can lead to increased confidence in predictions and higher probabilities of success.
-By setting a specific threshold value for the softmax output, it is possible to enhance cumulative profit.
-This phenomenon, which we refer to as 'thresholding', has been validated in our study.
-Only samples with the largest softmax value of the last layer of the model exceeding a certain threshold are considered when calculating accuracy.
+We believe this is also the case for trading.
+By only predicingt for which the largest softmax value of the model’s last layer (logit) is above a certain threshold, we can increase model profitability.
+We refer this as ‘threshodling’.
+This would not be possible for normal classification problem as we have to give result for all the instances, but in trading we can only confident stocks.

 Apart from improving the probability of success, there is another reason to use thresholding in trading.
 There are around 4000 (Korea) and 5000 (US) tradable tickers available.
 Even trading 1\% of the dataset would still result in about 40-50 tickers daily, which is not practical and would incur hefty fees.
 Establishing a threshold value narrows down the list of tradable stocks, thus reducing both the number of trades and the fees associated with them.